DavMedina/DavMedina/README.md

 <h1 align="center">Hi 👋, I'm David</h1>
 <h3 align="center">A passionate frontend developer from Alicante, Spain</h3>

+- 🔭 I am currently looking for a **job as a programmer**

 - 🌱 I’m currently learning **courses and bootcamps**

+- 💬 Ask me about any of the technologies I learned throughout my studies. **react, css, express...**

 - 📫How to contact me **Medinadavid@gmail.com**